Running Integration Tests

 Run a single test within a test class

-Running only a single test within a test class can be done by specifying the test class together with the
+You can run only a single test within a test class by specifying the test class together with the

---filter argument and the name to select the test currently being developed:
+--filter argument and the name to select the test that you are currently developing:

 ../../../vendor/bin/phpunit --filter 'testOnlyThisOneIsExecuted' ../../../app/code/Acme/Example/Test/Integration/ExampleTest.php